-The candidate can add new material (e.g., papers accepted for publication or proposals funded) to his/her application package after the departmental submission deadline; however, no material may be added or removed from the application package file after a decision has been made at the department level, unless the applicant, Department Head, and the departmental committee agree.
+The candidate can add new material (e.g., papers accepted for publication or proposals funded) to their application package after the departmental submission deadline; however, no material may be added or removed from the application package file after a decision has been made at the department level, unless the applicant, department head, and the department committee agree.

-After submission of the application, the candidate customarily takes no further part in the process until a decision has been announced by the President.
+After submission of the application, the candidate customarily takes no further part in the process until a decision has been announced by the president.
 No discussion of correspondence relating to the application is to be initiated by the candidate with the reviewing authorities.
 Deliberation at all levels must be confidential.
 The faculty member has the right to discontinue the review process for promotion and/or tenure at any point before a decision has been made.
 Their request must be made in writing to the department head or director before a final decision has been rendered.

-The Department Head should submit all application materials to the chair of the departmental promotion and tenure committee.
-The departmental promotion and tenure committee reviews the application materials and makes recommendation to the Department Head.
-The Department Head must forward to the Dean of the COE a portfolio for each candidate consisting of materials as defined in the university promotion and tenure document by November 15th.
-The candidate will be officially notified of the disposition of the application at each level of the process.
-The written recommendations made at each level in the process will be provided to the candidate, and placed on file by the Department Head, Dean or Director, and Provost.
-These recommendations will be the basis of future discussions of professional development between the faculty member and the Department Head.
+The department head should submit all application materials to the chair of the department promotion and tenure committee.
+The department promotion and tenure committee reviews the application materials and makes recommendation to the department head.
+The department head must forward to the Dean of the COE a portfolio for each candidate consisting of materials as defined in the university promotion and tenure document by November 15.

+The candidate will be officially notified of the disposition of the application at each level of 802 the process.
+The written recommendations made at each level in the process will be provided 803 to the candidate, and placed on file by the department head, dean or director, and provost.
+804 These recommendations will be the basis of future discussions of professional development 805 806 between the faculty member and the department head.